VsevolodSauta/jobpool/backend.md

   - `AssigneeID = assigneeID`
   - `AssignedAt` set to current time
   - `StartedAt` set to current time if not already set
+  - `Tags` populated with all tags associated with the job
+  - All other job fields preserved (JobType, JobDefinition, CreatedAt, RetryCount, etc.)
 - Jobs are filtered by tags (AND logic: all provided tags must be in job tags)
 - Empty tags means accept all jobs
 - Jobs are selected in ascending order by `COALESCE(LastRetryAt, CreatedAt)` (oldest first) as a selection criterion